Formal Verification of Quantum Programs: Theory, Tools and Challenges: Design of Verification Frameworks and Quantum Programming Languages

 \paragraph{Ancillary Cleaning} Ancillaries are qubits that are introduced into the system in an initial state, used for a computation temporarily and then returned to their initial state.
 This process of returning the ancillary to its initial state is known as cleaning and is important for programmers or language designers to take into account.
 In classical computation, ancillary bits can be easily removed automatically by the processor {through garbage collection, since classical bits can be discarded without affecting the state of the program.} However, if ancillary qubits are not cleaned, there is the potential for measurement outcomes to be affected {due to entanglement between the main qubits and the ancillary ones}.
 It should be decided by the designers whether programs should automatically uncompute ancillaries or if the programmer should perform this task.

-A key feature in the programming language Silq \cite{Bichsel20} is that ancillaries are automatically uncomputated.
+A key feature in the programming language Silq \cite{Bichsel20} is that ancillaries are automatically uncomputed.
 Whether this feature will be seen in future verifiable programming languages is uncertain.
-From a verification perspective it would be advantageous to verify properties of ancillary qubits. {For example, one such property is verifying that an ancillary qubit returns to its initial state so that it can be removed from the computation.}
+From a verification perspective it would be advantageous to verify properties of ancillary qubits.
+For example, one such property is verifying that an ancillary qubit returns to its initial state so that it can be removed from the computation. \paragraph{Types for Quantum Variables} Another issue that is faced by designers of quantum programming languages is the design of types within their language.
+This includes problems such as whether measuring a quantum variable causes it to remain the same type, and what properties of a quantum variable need to be embedded into a type.

+Another factor to consider when handling types is how to detect entanglement between different variables.
+Twist \cite{Yuan2022} features a unique typing system that allows the programmer to change the type of a variable depending on whether it is entangled with other variables or not.
+This is known as purity checking and it is handled through operations that are run before and during the running of a program.
+The techniques developed in Twist can be of use for future languages, but advancements need to be made to perform full purity checking before the program is run.
+Purity checking can be considered a form of verification and is a problem that needs to be explored with different tools.

 \paragraph{Algorithm Milestones} Designers of quantum languages often show the capabilities of their language by implementing a quantum algorithm.
 One should think of each algorithm as a milestone that should be reached.
 The lowest milestone to reach is being able to implement the Deutsch-Jozsa algorithm \cite{Deutsch1992} or the {quantum teleportation protocol \mbox{ \cite{Teleport}}} as these are fairly well-known algorithms.
-The next milestone would be to write either Grover's \cite{Grover96} or the Quantum Phase Estimation algorithm (many of these mentioned can be found in \cite{Nielsen11}).
+The next milestone would be to write either Grover's \cite{Grover96} or the Quantum Phase Estimation algorithm (many of these algorithms mentioned can be found in \cite{Nielsen11}).
 This is because both involve some form of iteration and are slightly more complex than the Deutsch-Jozsa and teleportation algorithms.
 The hardest algorithms to implement would be some of the 7 algorithms implemented in Quipper \cite{Green13}, which includes quantum walks on Binary Welded Trees \cite{WeldedTree} and the Ground State Estimation algorithm \cite{GroundStateEst}.